The shopping engine for AI agents

 Shopper hunts the whole web: Exa, Firecrawl, and Tavily for search and scraping, and a real Browserbase browser for deep shopping on forums, marketplaces, and js-heavy storefronts.

 Every find lands as a structured record in your Wish List, with its seller, store, and manufacturer vetted against GLEIF, Companies House, and SEC EDGAR.
-Shopping Lists track the errands; Radar keeps standing scans running; About You keeps your sizes, tastes, and budgets in one durable place.
+Shopping Lists track the errands; Radar standing scans watch the web 24/7; About You and long-term memory keep your sizes, tastes, and budgets in one durable place every agent shares.

 Agent-first